pgreze/blog/content/posts/2021-01-08-gradle-custom-shortcut.md

 That's why ideally staying in Android Studio would be more convenient, so let's see what's available in order to run arbitrary commands.

-# Android Studio hidden gem: run arbitrary Gradle commands from your IDE
+# Android Studio's hidden gem: running arbitrary Gradle commands from your IDE

 Android Studio is providing a Gradle helper, allowing to discover and run commands directly from your IDE: